Vishnu-yes/ArchVim/README.md

 ## 🎯 What is ArchVim?

-ArchVim transforms Neovim into a complete IDE experience while maintaining the speed and elegance of a terminal-based editor.
-Inspired by the **Arch Linux philosophy**, ArchVim gives you full control without sacrificing convenience.
+**ArchVim** transforms Neovim into a complete IDE experience while maintaining terminal-level speed and elegance.
+Inspired by the **Arch Linux philosophy** of simplicity and user control, ArchVim delivers power without complexity.

-> [!NOTE]
-> **"Almost all IDE functionality using just commands and the spacebar."**
+> 💡 **"Almost all IDE functionality using just commands and the spacebar."**

-Whether you're coding on a desktop workstation or a mobile device via Termux, ArchVim delivers a consistent, powerful development environment that fits in your pocket.
+Perfect for developers who code anywhere—from desktop workstations to mobile devices via Termux.
+Your development environment fits in your pocket and follows you everywhere.

 ---